Our Management Team

 NVQ 3 – IAG Information, Advice & Guidance

-Matt has worked in the third sector for 15 years managing services ranging from homeless prevention, supporting people with learning difficulties and registered care services.
+Matt has worked in the third sector since 2003 managing and developing person centred services ranging from community-based homeless prevention, residential and community-based specialist learning difficulty services and registered care homes.

 NVQ level 3 in Management